-Oral history is the recording of people’s memories and has an increasingly wide range of uses including historical and social research; family, institution and business histories; radio documentaries and museum displays.
+Oral history is the recording of people’s memories of their unique life experiences.
+The recording is a two-way process in which someone shares memories with an interviewer who has carefully planned the recording process and interview.
+Oral history preserves voices, accents and vocabularies of individuals interviewed.
+It has an increasingly wide range of uses including historical and social research, family, institution and business histories, radio documentaries and museum displays.

 Dr Melissa Walsh and Elena Balcaite, OHV Symposium, June 2016

 Thank you for your support of Oral History Victoria this past year.
 The current membership year expires on 30 June and we invite all our members to renew for the next membership year - July 2018 to June 2019.
 Renewing Online Current members should have recently...read more